Archimedean zeta functions, singularities, and Hodge theory: Introduction

 \subsection{The Bernstein--Sato polynomial}

 Our first two results concern poles of $Z_f$ and roots of the \emph{Bernstein--Sato polynomial} $b_f(s)$ of $f$.
+Up to shrinking $X$, $b_f(s)$ exists by \cite[Theorem 3.3]{Kas76}\footnote{Note that in the algebraic case this implies global existence, since algebraic varieties are quasi-compact in the Zariski topology.}.
+A \emph{pole} of $Z_f$ is a pole of $Z_f(\varphi;s)$ for some $\varphi$ whose support is contained in $X$.
 Bernstein \cite{bernstein} used $b_f(s)$ to construct $Z_f$, which implies that every pole of $Z_f$ is a root of $\prod_{i=0}^{r}b_f(s+i)$ with $r\gg 0$, and that the order as a pole can be at most the multiplicity as a root.
 Our first main theorem gives a converse in the case of a special root, the negative of the minimal exponent, which has received significant attention in recent years \cite{MPVfiltration,SY23,RR24}.